Li Ruiyue

-Li Ruiyue (李睿跃 (李睿躍, Lǐ Ruìyuè); born 15 May 2006) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Beijing Guoan.
+Li Ruiyue (李睿跃 (李睿躍, Lǐ Ruìyuè); born 15 May 2006) is a Chinese professional footballer who plays as a midfielder for China League One club Foshan Nanshi on loan from Beijing Guoan.
 He is a product of the Shanghai Jiading Huilong youth academy.

 Early life

 Born in Zunyi, Guizhou, Li Ruiyue was educated at Zunyi Huichuan No. 1 Primary School in Huichuan District, and was part of the school's football team.
 He received professional training at a local club called Chenxi.

 Club career

 Shanghai Jiading Huilong

 In 2018, after winning several local football championships with his school in his hometown, Li Ruiyue was scouted by Shanghai Jiading Huilong and joined their youth team as the team's captain.
 He was promoted to the club's first-team before the 2023 season, signing a professional contract and wearing the number 28 shirt.
 On 17 May 2024, Li Ruiyue made his senior and professional debut, coming on as a 76th minute for Zhang Aokai in a Chinese FA Cup tie with Rizhao Yuqi in a 2–0 loss.
 On 29 September 2024, he made his China League One debut, after replacing Gong Chunjie in the 81st minute in a 2–0 win over Wuxi Wugo.
 In total in the 2024 season, Li Ruiyue made seven appearances in all competitions.